olofd/react-native-photos-framework/README.md

   });
 ~~~~
 If you choose to use opportunistic here you will see a low-res-version of the image displayed
-while the highQuality version of the resource is downloaded.
+while the high quality version of the resource is downloaded.
 NOTE: This library will call correct lifecycle callback's on your image-tag when this is used: the
 `<Image onPartialLoad={//Low-res-callback} onLoad={//High-res-callback} onProgress={//downloadCallback}>`

 #Creating Assets: